Smoking-Meat.com is supported by its readers. We may earn an affiliate commission at no extra cost to you if you buy through a link on this page.

 Season the Wrapped Meatloaf Logs

-- Sprinkle Jeff's rub generously onto the outside of the wrapped meatloaf logs
+- Sprinkle Jeff's original rub generously onto the outside of the wrapped meatloaf logs

 Smoke the Meatloaf Logs

 - Set up your smoker for cooking at about 225°F

 - Place the wrapped meatloaf logs directly onto the smoker grate or use a bradley rack.

 - Smoke cook for about 2.5 hours or until the internal temperature of the meat reads 165°F